machine-learning-apps/ml-template-azure/README.md

 ### 3. Setting up the required secrets

-Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer or use the Cloud CLI and execute the following command to generate the required credentials:
+A service principal needs to be generated for authentication and getting access to your Azure subscription.
+We suggest adding a service principal with contributor rights to a new resource group or to the one where you have deployed your existing Azure Machine Learning workspace.
+Just go to the Azure Portal to find the details of your resource group or workspace.
+Then start the Cloud CLI or install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer and execute the following command to generate the required credentials:

 ```sh
 # Replace {service-principal-name}, {subscription-id} and {resource-group} with your